delphix/dcs-for-azure-templates/dcsazure_Cosmos_NoSQL_to_Cosmos_NoSQL_discovery_pl/README.md

   * For containers with millions of documents, it is recommended to use an App Service plan with at least 4 GB of memory.
     * This allows the function to run without time limits until all records are processed.
     * This approach is especially recommended when the target container has low RU provisioning or a very large number of records.
+    * The Azure Function timeout is explicitly configured to **12 hours** using the `functionTimeout` setting to support large Cosmos DB containers.
 * If the Azure Function fails with out-of-memory errors (exit code 137), adjust the `COSMOS_TO_ADLS_BATCH_SIZE` to reduce memory pressure.
 * Update the `COSMOS_KEY_VAULT_NAME` and `COSMOS_SECRET_NAME` variables to match the target Cosmos DB account before triggering the pipeline.
 * To filter records by Cosmos DB partition, both `P_LOGICAL_PARTITION_KEY` and `P_LOGICAL_PARTITION_ID` must be provided.